HumanCellAtlas/metadata-schema/docs/jsonBrowser/core.md

 operator | Identifier for individual(s) who executed the process. | array | no |  | Operator identity |  | Technician 1; J.D.

 ## Project core<a name='Project core'></a>
-_A project entity contains information about the overall project._
+_Information about the overall project._

 Location: core/project/project_core.json